 USES: This medication is used to treat dandruff and a certain scalp infection (seborrheic dermatitis).
 It reduces itching, flaking, irritation, and redness of the scalp.
 Selenium sulfide is also used for a condition that causes discoloration of the skin (tinea versicolor).
 This medication belongs to a class of medications called anti-infectives.
 It works by slowing the growth of the yeast that causes the infection.

 HOW TO USE: This medication is for use on the skin only.
-Shake the bottle well before use.
+Some brands require shaking before use.
+Check your product package to see if your brand needs to be shaken.
 Before using this medication, remove any jewelry to avoid damage to it.
-Avoid getting this medication near your eyes.
-If any medication gets in your eyes, rinse thoroughly with water.
-Do not use this medication on damaged, cut, inflamed, or irritated skin (e.g., open sores).
+Avoid getting this medication into your eyes, inside your nose or mouth, or on any areas of broken/inflamed skin since it may cause irritation.
+If this occurs, flush the area with plenty of water.
 Consult your doctor or pharmacist if you have any questions about how to use this medication properly.

 For the treatment of tinea versicolor, apply selenium sulfide to the affected skin.
 Lather with a small amount of water.
 Allow it to remain on your skin for 10 minutes.
 Rinse your skin thoroughly with water after each use.
 If the medication touches the genital areas or skin folds, rinse the area well with water for a few minutes to prevent irritation.
 This medication is applied usually once daily for 7 days to treat tinea versicolor, or use as directed by your doctor.